 Well after that day my knee (yes my knee) would ache sporadically (imtermittently, like every now and again).
 It wasn’t bad pain just really uncomfortable.
 My mum thought it was just growing pains, normal in a kid of my age.
 But after a while (I can’t really remember how long, maybe a few weeks or a month or so) we decided maybe I should go to the doctor because the pain was getting worse and more frequent.
 The doctor sent me for Xrays, and said I had “fluid in the hip”.
 A build up of fluid (I guess normal plasma stuff or something) around the hip joint, which was causing pressure.
 So he said I should spend 2 weeks in bed.
 Now this might sound fun, 2 weeks off school just lying in bed reading books and watching movies, but trust me, after a day or 2 it gets REALLY boring.
 Especially when you feel like you don’t need to be there, I mean it wasn’t like I couldn’t walk or anything.

 So I did my 2 weeks in bed, I was told to take it easy, but carry on as normal.
-Which I did, and after another month or so (around september/october) the pain was back again , but worse!
-And in my hip aswell as my knee.
-Back to the doctor, who then sent me to a specialist, an Orthopedic surgeon, more Xrays, and this time he tells us I have now fractured my hip!
-I fractured it just through normal everday stress of walking on it!!
-It was round about then that I was diagnosed with Perthes Disease and given crutches 🙁 According to the reseach I have now done, I have learnt that the fracture is totally a textbook syptom associated with Perthes.
+Which I did, and after another month or so (around September/October) the pain was back again , but worse!
+And in my hip as well as my knee.
+Back to the doctor, who then sent me to a specialist, an Orthopaedic surgeon, more x-rays, and this time he tells us I have now fractured my hip!
+I fractured it just through normal everyday stress of walking on it!!
+It was round about then that I was diagnosed with Perthes Disease and given crutches 🙁 According to the research I have now done, I have learnt that the fracture is totally a textbook symptom associated with Perthes.
 Fun hey?

 Yup, I needed an operation to “fix” things.
 I put fix in inverted-commas because nothing they could do would permanently fix my hip so that I could go on as a normal kid.
 That actually sounds really harsh but it isn’t really all that bad, I guess you just get used to it.